djfroofy/nix-home/README.md

 # drop-in configurations

-The setup.sh script below creates 2 subdirecties and stub drop-in nix expressions: (work|personal).nix and package.nix.
+The setup.sh script below creates 2 subdirecties and stub drop-in nix expressions: (work|personal).nix and packages.nix.

 This allows you to easily add custom configuration for personal and work and not worry about maintaining divergent branches for home and work profiles.